 Jon: So you really got a lot out of your first retreat!
 Are you going to go to another one?

 Ann: Oh yes, definitely!

 Jon: Thank you Ann.
-I hope it will inspire others who are working through their own divorce grief to attend one of our events.
+I hope it will inspire others who are working on healing the pain of their own divorce grief to attend one of our events.

 If you have any questions about our programs or retreats leave a message for Jon Terrell through the form below.
-He has offices in Northampton, Massachusetts and in downtown Manhattan and leads Grief and Loss retreats in New England, Florida and California.
+We lead grief retreats in Massachusetts, Florida and occasionally in California

 For Advice On Letting Go Of A Relationship

 I came to the retreat with the hope that you could help me with deal with my pain, misery, and grief.

 I was amazed at how you were able to bring out in each of us the real cause of our grief.